This is an old revision of the document!

 1. It shares the AppleTalk node address with the host Macintosh.
 This is not really a problem, because most client applications don't care what the node number is.

-resources.
+2. It does not load the boot blocks over the network, instead they are contained within the IIe Startup application's BBLK resources.
 This might be a problem depending on your use cases or preferences.
 For reference, the Apple II boot blocks contain ProDOS and the Logon program.

 The main problems I see with the “firm-coded” boot blocks are: